Brsrker/opaki-blue/README.md

 `go run script.go 127.0.0.1 example.com`

+## Installation as Environment Variable

+You can install this program as an environment variable using the `-i` flag.
+This will allow you to call the program by using the `opaki` command.

+To install, run the following command in your terminal with administrative privileges:

+`go run main.go -i`

+This will install the program as an environment variable and you will be able to call the program using the `opaki` command in your terminal.

+## Uninstalling

+To uninstall this program, you will need to remove the `OPAKI_EXEC` environment variable.
+The exact steps for doing this will vary depending on your operating system.

+Replace <ipAddress> and <domainName> with the desired values.

 ## Contributing
 If you want to contribute to this project, feel free to submit a pull request with your changes.